Paying into a pension

 Annual Benefit Statement

-If you are eligible for 2015 Remedy, your Annual Benefit Statement (ABS) will look a little different from now on.
-It will be combined with a Remediable Service Statement (RSS) so that you can keep track of benefits in the alternative scheme.
+If you are eligible for 2015 Remedy, your Annual Benefit Statement (ABS) has been combined combined with a Remediable Service Statement (RSS) so that you can keep track of benefits in the alternative scheme.
 This statement is called an ABS-RSS.

-If you require an estimate to support with retirement planning or other life events, an estimate can be provided if you are:
+If you require an estimate to support with retirement planning because you are:

 • At retirement age and ready/thinking about retirement